Bud Lilly: Military career

 In 1942, Lilly joined the U.S. Armed Forces and travelled to Butte, Montana to train in the V-12 program for U.S. Navy Officers.
-After two years in the program, Lilly received his commission and “reported to St. John’s Cathedral in New York”.
+After two years in the program, Lilly received his commission and “reported to St. John’s Cathedral in New York."
 He then journeyed to Bainbridge, MD to go through Navy boot camp.

 Lilly trained in Miami from May–July 1945 on destroyers, sub-chasers, and PT boats.
 Following this training, he shipped out to Italy on the way to invade Japan with the U.S. Forces.
 During his service, Bud Lilly was assigned to the USS General R.M.
 Blatchford.
+At the age of twenty, he was third in command, after the captain the officer, meaning that if both the captain and officer had been killed, he would gain command of the ship.
+Because of this, Lilly knew how to handle the ship and knew navigation by celestial stars & objects.
 He visited Hiroshima, Japan after its bombing by U.S. forces.
 In 1946, Lilly left the military and returned to Montana to continue his education.

-Fly fishing and "The Trout Shop"
+Fly fishing and The Trout Shop

+Bud Lilly's father was an avid flyfisher, however growing up he claims to not be a "sophisticated" fly fisherman.
+In West Yellowstone, he saw the many fisherman who would visit with "rods made by famous rodbuilders, [...] and they taught [him] about fly tying, catch & release, and dry fly fishing."

 During his time as a public school teacher, Lilly began working another job in West Yellowstone and washed cars for extra cash.

-In 1961, Lilly purchased a “trout fishing tackle store” in West Yellowstone that became a great success.
-The shop gathered information about local fishing conditions, provided a space for fishermen to congregate and spend time with one another, and offered fly fishing services and items like tackle and flies.
+While in West Yellowstone, he had heard of a tackle shop for sale.
+In 1952, Lilly purchased the shop and "Bud Lilly's Fly Shop" was born.
+The shop gathered information about local fishing conditions, provided a space for fishermen to congregate, and offered fly fishing services and items like tackle and flies.
+Purchased for $4,500, Lilly estimates that he made millions of dollars off of the shop; a lot of this money was used to give back into conservation efforts.
+Lilly says, "If you're going to save it, we have to contribute."